Hazelfire/thesis/index.md

 Sometimes when applying a tactic, an unexpected result would occur, causing the user to back up and try to understand the current state.
-This issue could be solved by Proof Previews [@berman_development_2014], which allow you to see a proof state when selecting tactics from a menu without actually applying the tactic.
+This issue could be solved by Proof Previews [@berman_development_2014], which allow the user to see a proof state when selecting tactics from a menu without actually applying the tactic.
 That way the user can cheaply explore tactics to continue in the proof.